The Importance of Favicons for SEO

-If you think there are no SEO benefits of having favicons on your website, you are only partially correct.
-There are no direct SEO effects of having favicons.
-However, there may be indirect benefits and they are as follows:
+If you think there are no SEO benefits of having favicons on your website, you are correct in only the strictest sense of the word.
+There are no direct SEO or ranking effects of having favicons.
+However, there are indirect benefits for your pages' SEO:

 There might be some theories out there that support the fact that favicons affect SEO.
 Nonetheless, whether they do or do not affect SEO, they are certainly here to stay for branding and usability that indirectly influences a website's SEO.

 These days whatever digital marketing strategy you apply to your desktop website, it must be simultaneously replicated on to the mobile version of your site too.
 So, the question is, do you have different criteria for favicons on a mobile website?
 Yes, you DO have to specify icons for mobiles and sometimes even for different web browsers.
 Let's take a quick look at how to do this.

 'Shortcut icon' After you upload your favicon.ico file in the root folder you need to place a call for it in the section of your website.
 The following is the code used within the link element to do this:

 Since 2010 HTML5 specification declared that 'icon' alone can be the standard identifier of favicons.
 Which means that you do not need to specify 'shortcut icon' in the rel element anymore.
 However, the bad news is internet explorer until version IE 10 requires the rel element to contain 'shortcut icon' to be the identifier of favicons.
 So, if you want your favicons to show for IE 10 and below the code must be:

 whereas for every other browser (Chrome, FireFox, Opera, Safari) and for IE11 the following code is acceptable.